Energy Is Everything

 Summer is the season of connection

 Summer is arriving at the perfect time.
-International conflict, cruel politics, and technological disruption are weighing heavy.
+International conflict, unsettling politics, and disruptive technologies are weighing heavy.
 Many of us are experiencing increased feelings of isolation, distrust, and hopelessness about the state of the world and our place within it.
 This is why summer matters.

 Read More